1926 United Kingdom general strike: General strike, May 1926

 However, the National Sailors' and Firemen's Union applied for an injunction in the Chancery Division of the High Court to enjoin the General-Secretary of its Tower Hill branch from calling its members out on strike.
 Mr Justice Astbury granted the injunction by ruling that no trade dispute could exist between the TUC and "the government of the nation" and that except for the strike in the coal industry, the general strike was not protected by Trade Disputes Act 1906.
 In addition, he ruled that the strike in the plaintiff union had been called in contravention of its own rules.
-As a result, the unions involved became liable, by common law, for incitement to breach of contract and faced potential sequestration of their assets by employers.
+As a result, the unions involved became liable, at common law, for incitement to breach of contract and faced potential sequestration of their assets by employers.
+Over 1,000 strikers and police clashed in Tilbury.
+Leadership of the National Sailors' and Firemen's Union opposed the strike and worked to break it; members of the Tower Hill and Liverpool branches joined the strike against union leadership.

 On 12 May 1926, the TUC General Council visited 10 Downing Street to announce its decision to call off the strike if the proposals worked out by the Samuel Commission were respected and the government offered a guarantee there would be no victimization of strikers.
 The government stated that it had "no power to compel employers to take back every man who had been on strike".
 However, the TUC agreed to end the dispute without such an agreement.
 Various strikes continued after this as their unions negotiated deals with companies for their members to return to work.
+In the evening in Poplar, strikers and police clashed.
+Police drove a car through a crowd and crashed into the town hall building.
+The National Union of Railwaymen office was raided by police, with over 150 people injured.
+Reverend St John Groser and Poplar mayor Joseph Hammond were assaulted by police.

+The TUC's decision to call off the strike unconditionally, without input from those striking or winning any guarantees or improvements, led to criticism and feelings of betrayal from workers and weakened unions, as well as victimization of the strikers as they returned to work.